alexmackenzie-wx/blog/Desktop/deno_blog/blog/posts/zig.md

 **3. Build Tools** = a build tool manages the entire build process, which includes compilation but also includes dependency management, testing, packaging, etc. I wrote about “building” software in detail on my Nix [primer](https://whynowtech.substack.com/p/nix).

-We can use Zig’s stated goals (“maintaining robust, optimal and reusable software”) to fine-tune our definition.
+We can use Zig’s stated goals (“maintaining **robust**, **optimal** and **reusable** software”) to fine-tune our definition.

-Robust = software written in Zig works consistently, even during edge-cases.
+1. **Robust** = software written in Zig works consistently, even during edge-cases.

-Optimal = software written in Zig can be.. optimised.. for a specific task.
+2. **Optimal** = software written in Zig can be.. optimised.. for a specific task.

-Reusable = software written in Zig is simple, scalable & portable.
+3. **Reusable** = software written in Zig is simple, scalable & portable.

-With these goals in mind, I consider (go easy HN!) the Zig toolchain’s most notable features to be the following two:
+With these goals in mind, _I consider_ (go easy HN!) the Zig toolchain’s most notable features to be the following two:

-Zig’s “Comptime”.
+Zig’s “**Comptime**”.

-Zig’s 4 build systems.
+Zig’s 4 **build systems**.

+---

+Ok, I’m done writing in lists of twos & threes, I promise.
+Let’s delve into Zig’s “Comptime”.

+Zig touts its Comptime as “A fresh approach to metaprogramming based on compile-time code execution and lazy evaluation.”
+Let’s unpack each word emphasised as per.
+First, compile-time.

+Software has a “lifecycle” that ultimately results in said software being executed (ie running on a computer):

+Developers write code (think Python), “compile” this code, “link” each compiled file generated (called an “object file”) into a final “executable” and then “run” (ie execute) this.. um.. executable.